raspibolt/raspibolt/static-channel-backup.md

 The guide will show how to set up an automatic Static Channel Backup:

-1. Locally, on a USB thumbdrive plugged into the Pi: in case of SSD drive failure only
+1. Locally, to a USB thumbdrive plugged into the Pi: in case of SSD drive failure only
-1. Remotely, in Dropbox: in case of widespread node damage, including the thumdrive (e.g. flood, fire, etc)
+1. Remotely, to a GitHub repository: in case of widespread node damage (e.g. flood, fire, etc)

 ## Local backup: USB thumbdrive